 Surgery is the most effective treatment for pancreatic cancer.
 It may be the only approach needed for early cancer.

-Many people with pancreatic cancer have tumors that are too large or complex, meaning they are located near critical blood vessels, to allow for surgery.
+Many people with pancreatic cancer have tumors that have grown into critical blood vessels and cannot initially be removed by surgery.
 In these instances, doctors at Perlmutter Cancer Center may be able to shrink the cancer using chemotherapy, radiation therapy, or new treatments that are available through clinical trials to make surgery possible.

 Perlmutter Cancer Center is a high-volume center for pancreatic cancer surgery.
-Although surgery for pancreatic cancer is complex, mortality rates are only 1 percent for people undergoing these procedures at Perlmutter Cancer Center—a rate that’s among the lowest in the nation, even among high-volume facilities.
+Although surgery for pancreatic cancer is complex, mortality rates are only 1 percent for people undergoing these procedures at Perlmutter Cancer Center—a rate that’s one of the lowest in the nation, even among high-volume facilities.

-Whenever possible, our surgeons use minimally invasive techniques.
+Whenever possible, our surgeons use minimally invasive techniques such as robotic or laparoscopic surgery.
 The type of surgery performed depends on the location and type of tumor.

 The pancreas, which is oblong, can be divided into three parts: the head, the body, and the tail.